oddbird/sliiides/content/hints/camosun.md

     `times` (serif), `helvetica` (sans-serif),
     `system` (from the OS), and `typewriter` (monospace)
   script: |
-    - But Robert is clear that these styles are only suggestions!
+    - Robert is clear: these styles are suggestions!
     - Even the `times` font-family
-    - doesn't mean we get the 'times' font _specifically_,
-    - it just means we want something _like times_,
+    - not 'times' _specifically_, something _like times_,
     - a serif font!
     - _And he repeats this phrasing…_